QuentinNivon/VBPMN/README_CADP_UPDATE.txt

 When CADP is updated (i.e., every month), it often breaks VBPMN due to the changes made to the LNT language, that are not necessarily backward compatible.
-To ease the usage of VBPMN and facilitate its migration from one version of CADP to another, the following procedure has been created:
+To ease the usage of VBPMN and facilitate its migration from one version of CADP to another, the following procedure has been created (author: Quentin NIVON/quentin.nivon@inria.fr):

-1) Check the version of CADP installed on your computer using the ``cadp_lib'' command.
+1) Check the version of CADP installed on your computer using the ``cadp_lib -1'' command.

 2) Go to the ``vbpmn_transformation/src/main/java/fr/inria/convecs/optimus/py_to_java/cadp_compliance''
    directory (accessible from the current directory).